Vardø Vessel Traffic Service Centre: Operations

 NOR VTS is responsible for vessel traffic services within the Norwegian exclusive economic zone, including the fisheries protection zones around Svalbard and Jan Mayen, but excluding the EEZ around Bouvetøya.
 It also does not include areas within the baseline of continental Norway, but it does include the territorial waters outside these.
 In addition, NOR VTS manages the sealanes into Hammerfest and in Bellsundet.
 NOR VTS registered 240,000 sailings in 2014, of which 47,000 were classified as risk sailings due to potentially hazardous or polluting cargo.

 The main task is monitoring all ship traffic along in the mandated zone with the goal of detecting irregularities.
 A primary goal is to avoid accidents through communication with relevant ships and taking necessary actions.
 NOR VTS is responsible for dispatching the five tugboats which make up the State Emergency Tow Response Service.
 It is also responsible for issuing extreme weather warnings, as well as coordinating messages in Navarea XIX.
 This covers the waters between Greenland and the Norway–Russia border north of the 65th parallel north.
 NOR VTS also records statistics on traffic, including single-hull tankers.
 The VTS retains information exchange with Iceland and a mutual notification of acute pollution with Russia.
-The center is manned around the clock.
+The center is staffed around the clock.

 Monitoring is carried out through the domestic, terrestrial AIS chain, which is supplemented with the AISSat constellation which allows for monitoring of Arctic high sea areas.
 NOR VTS also receives AIS data from Russia.
 Monitoring is also carried out via the coast radio station network operated by Telenor Maritim Radio and the radar chain operated by the Norwegian Armed Forces.
 Information is also gathered from the SafeSeaNet reporting system and long-range identification and tracking.

 The primary operational goal of satellite AIS is the gathering of positioning and course information from fisheries and ship traffic within the Norwegian EEZ with the intent of environmental surveillance.
 The vessel data is used by the Coastal Administration and in particular Vardø Vessel Traffic Service Centre to monitor ship traffic.
 The data is stored and can also be used to collect accurate statistics on ship traffic in the Arctic.
 Unlike terrestrial data collection, the satellite information is not made publicly available.
 A contributing cause is that certain fishers many not want to reveal their fishing positions and could then have chosen to turn off their AIS instead.
 Data can also be used to identify any ship causing an oil spill.
 There are more than one thousand annual oil spills and illegal dumping in Norwegian waters.
 While observation satellites have previously been able to identify spills, the satellite AIS monitoring can normally identify the culprit and the data used as evidence.